jjanus12/oad_hol/lab01.md

 ![](images/lab01/OBS4.png)

 Now we will have to set mushop-media to public.
-Press on the name to see more options Click Edit Visibility, in the pop-up window change the setting to public and Save Changes
+Press on the name to see more options.
+Click Edit Visibility, in the pop-up window change the setting to public and **Save Changes**.

 ![](images/lab01/OBS5.png)

-Lastly we will upload files for mushop to the buckets we created
+Lastly we will upload files for mushop to the buckets we created.

 ![](images/lab01/OBS7.png)